This EU Privacy Notice provides information related to the following topics:

 - E-Commerce.
 If you purchase products from us directly, for example from our online stores for GORE WEAR® or ELIXIR® guitar strings, we will require additional information, such as billing and delivery address, and bank and/or credit card details.
 When you use our online store, we will use personal information to process contracts and orders that you have placed through our website, any inquiries relating to contracts and orders, as well as assess your creditworthiness when purchasing a product, for which we may contract a third-party service provider.
 When you purchase a product, we may contact you in order to ask you for your opinion on the purchase or the product.

 - Accidents and Claims.
 We may collect personal information from individuals related to accidents and other claims.
 Information includes name, contact information, accident reports, payment details and other information necessary to asses or respond to claims.

 - Business Relationship Information.
 We work with external professionals, contractors, suppliers, consultants and others in the operation of our business.
 For example, we may engage with suppliers, contractors, consultants and others who provide services or products to us.
 We also engage with customers and partners related to the provision of our products and services.
 We collect information such as business contact information, accounting and payment related information and other information related to our business relationship with a third party.
 We may also conduct due diligence and background checks subject to applicable law to ensure the reliability of third parties with whom we conduct business.

 Your IP address and device identifiers, browser type and operating system, the time spent on the website, pages you have visited and products you have viewed, and preferred languages.
-For more information, please refer to the Cookies Notice on the site.

 Monitoring of Communications.